Cleeng/mediastore-sdk/README.md

 ## UpdateProfile

-`UpdateProfile` is a component that displays all information about a current customer.
+`UpdateProfile` is a component that displays all information about the current customer.
 It also gives the possibility to change that profile information.

 Customers will also be able to reset their password or update consents from the `UpdateProfile` component.